- LAST REVIEWED: 27 January 2021

 Gruen’s book, aimed at students and interested general readers, introduces different theoretical positions in animal ethics and gives useful accounts of important terminology.
 Each chapter opens with an engaging vignette that leads into a discussion of ethical issues.
 Issues discussed include experimenting on animals, eating animals, and keeping animals in captivity.

 Midgley, Mary.
 1983.
 Animals and why they matter.
-Athens: Univ. of Georgia Press.
+Athens, GA: Univ. of Georgia Press.

 Midgley’s book is an early (and still highly readable) classic text in animal ethics.
 Midgley entertainingly but devastatingly dismantles many widespread and frequently sloppy claims about animals’ moral insignificance.
 While not advocating moral equality between human and animals, she maintains that animals are intelligent, feeling beings whose lives and well-being should be taken seriously.